 Does your child have difficulty finding comfortable clothing?
 Maybe you do?
 People with sensory sensitivity may find certain clothes itchy, heavy or tight.
 Furthermore, this contributes to sensory overload.
 Sensory-friendly clothing is a solution!

 What is sensory-friendly clothing?

 Sensory-friendly clothing is designed for people with sensory sensitivities.
 Moreover, it has several unique features.
 Oftentimes, it is designed for people who are hypersensitive.
 Specifically, this is for people who have heightened sensitivity to touch.
 This is also known as your tactile sense.

 Below are some common designs found in sensory-friendly clothing.
-However, it is important to note that every person has their own preferences for comfortable clothing.
+However, it is important to note that every person has their own sensory preferences for comfortable clothing.

 What makes sensory-friendly clothing different?

 - A common annoyance for people with sensitivities is itchy or heavy clothing.
 This type of fabric rubbing against your skin can be very uncomfortable.
 Especially for people with hypersensitivities.
 As a result, it may lead to feelings of stress.
 Therefore, it important to find clothing made from soft fabric.

 - Something as simple as tags can make wearing clothes extremely irritating.
 For example, have you ever had a clothing tag that is constantly rubbing against you?
 It can be very annoying.
 By removing tags, it makes wearing clothing a comfortable experience.

 - Another way to make more clothing more sensitive-friendly is having looser waistbands.
 This ensures that pants are not too snug, because tight clothing tends to be a common issue for those with sensitivities.